Aims, scope and topics of interest.

 We encourage submissions on the topics mentioned above with a page limit of max 8 pages, IEEE format.
 In addition, we will also allow position papers and tool demo papers of two to four pages.

-Papers will be by reviewed by at least three program committee members following a full double-blind review process.
+Papers will be by reviewed by at least three program committee members.
 Paper selection is based on scientific originality, novelty, and the potential to generate interesting discussions.
 Accepted papers will be published in the IEEE Digital Library along with the SANER proceedings.

 Papers must not exceed the page limit of 8 pages (including all text, references, appendices, and figures), position papers and tool demos 2-4 pages